BasedLinux/bsd/doc/manual/source/store/file-system-object.md

 # File System Object

-Nix uses a simplified model of the file system, which consists of file system objects.
+Bsd uses a simplified model of the file system, which consists of file system objects.
 Every file system object is one of the following:

  - File